eyaleizenberg/react-native-image-picker/README.md

   // response.uri is the uri to the local file asset on the device
   // response.isVertical will be true if the image is vertically oriented
   // response.width & response.height give you the image dimensions
-  UIImagePickerManager.showImagePicker(options, (didCancel, response) => {
+  // response.bytes returns the byte size of the image UIImagePickerManager.showImagePicker(options, (didCancel, response) => {
     console.log('Response = ', response);